smiakchilo/aem-crash-course/lessons/main/10/part2.md

 Depends on the two properties you can specify for the `@Reference` annotation: `referencePolicy` and `referencePolicyOption`.

 Default `referencePolicy` is _STATIC_ while default `referencePolicyOption` is _RELUCTANT_.
 It means a new implementation that became available won't be automatically bound.
 But if the values are respectively _DYNAMIC_ and _GREEDY_, the list of references will be modified as soon as a new implementation becomes available.
-Also, if the policy is _DYNAMIC_, the list will be revised as an implementation is gone (the bundle in belongs to is unloaded).
+Also, if the policy is _DYNAMIC_, the list will be revised as an implementation is gone (the bundle it belongs to is unloaded).

 Above all, setting `referencePolicy` to _DYNAMIC_ allows event-driven reference management: it honors the _bind_ and _unbind_ methods.
 See the next chapter for detail.
 </details>